 Myself?
 I like 'Songs', that is, music that is 'sung'.
 I like the personality I perceive in the voice.
+Maybe it's the singer, or just the Singer-Character in their story.
 I like the poetry of a 'Lyric'.
 I like the story it tells.
 I like the emotion of the 'Melody' to which the words are sung.

 SONGWRITING: You, the first listener.

-A Song must have enough repetition to give it structure, and enough change to keep it interesting.
-The combination of repetition and change can keep it interesting.
+A Song must have 'Enough' Repetition to supply Structure listeners can relate to, and 'Enough' Change to keep it interesting.
+Your combination of Repetition and Change can keep listeners 'Hooked'.